Mikaela Brough

 Etc.

 I also like to do things outside my thesis.
-I am a teaching assistant for computer networking, intro to cryptography, and programming/statistics (mostly Python, though I can mess around in R quite well, and C less so).
-During an RA stint at the University of Oxford, I worked in other areas of qualitative social research, hence the two publications on family planning.
+I recently finished working as a research assistant for a DSIT project about security convergence / emerging technology.
+I am also a teaching assistant for computer networking, intro to cryptography, and programming/statistics (mostly Python, though I can mess around with R quite well…C and Java less so).
+During a previous RA stint at the University of Oxford, I worked in other areas of qualitative social research, hence the two publications on family planning.

 I completed my MSc in Social Anthropology at the University of Oxford in 2021 under the supervision of Dr. Ina Zharkevich.
 I have a BA from McGill University.
 I worked as a chef for ages, full time for a while, but otherwise in conjunction with other activities.
 I grew up in southern Ontario, but tend to split my non-fieldwork time between London and southern Italy.